Ural owl: Parental behaviours and characteristics

 The young Ural owls officially reach sexual maturity in the year after independence.
 However, in southern Finland, it was found that first time nesting females generally would not attempt to nest if it was a poor vole year and the largest percentage (about 40%) first started breeding attempts in intermediate years (between poor and good vole years), which often did not occur until they were 3 to 4 years old.
 The same typical age (3–4 years) was detected in central Sweden, despite the females often being on territory within their first year.
 Upon study of feather molt and wear, it was supported that some female Ural owls breed in their 2nd or 3rd year, but most do not breed until their 4th or 5th year.
 On the contrary, a Finnish study found that for Ural owls of both sexes, it was estimated that the mean starting age for breeding is 2.9 years, with an average breeding life expectancy of 3.3 years.
-Furthermore, females that started breeding at 2 or 3 were shown in Finland to have higher reproductive “fitness” than females who started breeding at 4 or older.
+Furthermore, females that started breeding at 2 or 3 were shown in Finland to have higher reproductive "fitness" than females who started breeding at 4 or older.
 Females laid eggs in Finland an average of 2.7 times in their life and produced an average of 6.7 fledglings over their reproductive lifetime (with the most productive females producing up to 33 fledglings).
 Brooding activity peaks, with typically 9-14 daily visits, in Finnish studies in the late evening during spring and summer while tending to young, with a weaker peak activity time in the early morning, both timed to peak prey activity times.
 It is well known that mother Ural owls defends her brood in a fearsome display.
 In Finland, the repeatability of the nesting defense behaviour by females was ranked as 52.4%, starting with a bark and taking flight, then fly-bys towards the perceived threat and culminating in attacks and powerful strikes.
 Per this study, those females that laid their eggs earlier on average defended their nest more vigorously than those who laid their clutches later.
-The force and ferocity of the attack led to its common name in Swedish (Slaguggla or “attacking owl”), and their attacks can potentially cause grievous physical harm even to an animal as large as a human.
-In at least some cases, humans experience the loss of one eye or have been blinded, with broken eye sockets or eyeballs extracted by Ural owl attacks.Saurola, P. (1992).
-Population studies of the Ural Owl Strix uralensis in Finland.
-The Ecology and Conservation of European Owls, 28-31.
+The force and ferocity of the attack led to its common name in Swedish (Slaguggla or "attacking owl"), and their attacks can potentially cause grievous physical harm even to an animal as large as a human.
+In at least some cases, humans experience the loss of one eye or have been blinded, with broken eye sockets or eyeballs extracted by Ural owl attacks.
 Due to her attacks, the predation rate on Ural owl is often exceptionally low.
 Partial feather molting by females was thought to not have great bearing on her brooding abilities, since it was largely timed to periods where the female (and her brood of offspring) are being almost entirely fed by the male of the pair.